awsdocs/amazon-devops-guru-user-guide/doc_source/data-protection.md

   Stored data is encrypted using the data\-at\-rest encryption capabilities of Amazon S3, DynamoDB, and Kinesis\.
 +  **Encryption of data in\-transit**: All communication between customers and DevOps Guru and between DevOps Guru and its downstream dependencies is protected using TLS and authenticated using the Signature Version 4 signing process\.
 All DevOps Guru endpoints use certificates managed by AWS Certificate Manager Private Certificate Authority\.
 For more information, see [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) and [What is ACM PCA](https://docs.aws.amazon.com/acm-pca/latest/userguide/)\.

+## Traffic privacy<a name="security-traffic-privacy"></a>

+ You can improve the security of your resource analysis and insight generation by configuring DevOps Guru to use an interface VPC endpoint\.
+To do this, you do not need an internet gateway, NAT device, or virtual private gateway\.
+It also is not required to configure PrivateLink, though it is recommended\.
+For more information, see [DevOps Guru and interface VPC endpoints \(AWS PrivateLink\)](vpc-interface-endpoints.md)\.
+For more information about PrivateLink and VPC endpoints, see [AWS PrivateLink](https://aws.amazon.com/privatelink/) and [Accessing AWS services through PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.